 The following information and resources are to help you file your taxes.
 Taxes must typically be paid on a yearly basis for income from the previous year.
-For example, taxes on income from January 2012 - December 2012 must be filed in early 2013.
-Here is information taxes for income from 2012:
+For example, taxes on income from January 2015 - December 2015 must be filed in early 2016.

 Determining your Tax Status

 The first step is to determine if you are a resident or non-resident for tax purposes.
 Resident or non-resident tax status is different from your immigration status.
 Your tax status determines which forms you complete and which tax laws apply to you.
 The IRS website is the best resource to help you determine your tax status.
 In general, most international students are non-residents for tax purposes and most J-1 scholars in the U.S. longer than 2 years and most H-1Bs in the U.S. more than 6 months are residents for tax purposes.

 You are likely considered a non-resident if any of the following apply to you:

 - You are a student in F-1 or J-1 status and you first entered the U.S. in that status anytime after December 31, 2010 and have been present in the U.S. since then only in that status.